dotnet/csharplang/proposals/collection-expressions-natural-type.md

 ### Target-type `foreach` collection?

-Should the collection expression be target-typed when used in `foreach` with an *explicitly-typed iteration variable*?
+Should the collection expression be target-typed when used in `foreach` with an *explicitly typed iteration variable*?

-In short, if the iteration variable type is explicitly-typed as `E`, should we use `col<E>` as the target type of the `foreach` expression?
+In short, if the iteration variable type is explicitly typed as `E`, should we use `col<E>` as the target type of the `foreach` expression?

 ```csharp
 foreach (bool? b in [false, true, null]) { } // target type: col<bool?>?